-Virginia Benzan is currently a Visiting Assistant Clinical Professor of Law at Suffolk University Law School teaching in the Immigration Law Clinic.
-Prior to teaching, Virginia was a staff attorney with the Massachusetts Law Reform Institute, where she specialized in immigration law and advocated on behalf of low income immigrants.
+Virginia Benzan currently works for U.S. Citizenship and Immigration Services' Asylum Office within the Department of Homeland Security.
+Prior to the Asylum Office, Virginia directed the Immigration Clinic at Suffolk University Law School for several years.
+She also worked as a staff attorney with the Massachusetts Law Reform Institute, where she specialized in immigration law and advocated on behalf of low income immigrants.
 After graduating from Northeastern University School of Law, she practiced privately, focusing primarily in criminal defense and immigration law.
 She also worked as a Congressional Aide for U.S. Representative Edward J. Markey (D-MA) after graduating from the College of the Holy Cross.
 She currently resides in Dorchester.

 Joshua Dohan, Esq. is the Director of the Youth Advocacy Division (YAD), the only juvenile defender unit of the Massachusetts statewide public defender agency.
 He is a graduate of Harvard College (1980) and Northeastern University School of Law (1988).
 Joshua Dohan became a public defender in 1988 and joined YAD, at its inception, as its first staff attorney in 1992 and assumed the role of Director in 1999.
 Mr. Dohan is a returned Peace Corps volunteer, Ghana (1982-84).
 He is the 1998 recipient of the Access to Justice Award from the Massachusetts Bar Association.
 Mr. Dohan is on the Board of Directors of the African American Federation of Greater Boston, a founding Member of the Equal Justice Partnership, a Eureka Fellow, a member of the LeadBoston class of 2001, and a member of the Community Advisory Board of the Institute on Race and Justice.